bennyscripts/ipinfo-terminal/README.md

 # ipinfo
 A terminal tool to lookup an IP address.
+Using [ipapi.co](https://ipapi.co/) to recieve information.

 > ### How to use
 > 1. Clone this repo as a ZIP.